Frequently Asked Questions

 Yes, we can pay cash for boats.
 We can also pay by bank transfer or cheque it’s completely up to you.

-Our team know that this isn’t always easy to do as some boats are sold to you without paperwork.
-As long as you can provide us with a written document signed to say you are the owner and you have permission to sell the boat, we can usually do a deal.
+We know this is not always easy, especially as some boats change hands without a complete paper trail.
+That is not necessarily a problem.
+If you can provide a written and signed statement confirming that you are the owner and are entitled to sell the boat, we can often still agree a deal.

 You can deliver the boat to us if you like.
 Although we are happy to collect boats.
 If we can get it on the trailer then we will come and collect ourselves.
 If not we will use one of our many trusted Boat Transport companies.